Nikojoel/ITDL/README.md

-# ITDL
+# ITDL - Introduction to Deep Learning

-Introduction to deep learning course
+#### Contains notebooks for all the assignments done in the course